Call for research projects ExposUM 2023: The emerging exposome

 Eligibility

-Selection procedures
+Selection criteria

-• scientific interest and originality,
+• its scientific interest and originality,

-• methodological skills,
+• its methodological qualities,

-• its impact potential (both fundamental and applied),
+• its potential impact (both fundamental and applied),

-• trandisciplinarity, initiating new partnerships,
+• transdisciplinarity, the initiation of new partnerships,

-• the One Health dimension,
+• the One Health dimension, global health,

 • partnership in the South,

-Commitments of the Carrier
+Commitments of the Project Leader

-• comply, where applicable, with the Nagoya Protocol,
+• comply with the Nagoya Protocol, where applicable,

 ABSYS, AGAP, AIDA, ALYENA, AMAP, ANALYSES, ART-Dev, ASTRE, BC2M, BCM, BioWooEB, BPMP, CBGP, CBS, CDE, CEE-M, CEFE, CEMIPAI, CEPEL, CERCOP, ChimEco, CRBM, CREAM, DD, DEFE, DGIMI, DIADE, DIASCOPE, DMEM, ECO&SOLS, ECOTRON, EDSM, ESPACE-DEV, EuroMov DHM, Forêts et Sociétés, G-EAU, GECO, Génopolys, GM, HortSys, HSM, IATE, IBMM, ICGM, ICSM, IDEDH, IDESP, IEM, IES, IGF, IGH, IGMM, IHD, IHPE, IMAG, IMAGINE, INM, INNOVATION, INTERTRYP, IRCM, IRIM, IRMB, ISDM, ISEM, ITAP, L2C, LBE, LBN, LDP, LEPSE, LIRDEF, LIRMM, LISAH, LMGC, LPHI, LSTM, LUPM, MARBEC, MISTEA, MIVEGEC, MMDN, MOISA, MRE, MRM, MSH Sud, OREME, PCCEI, Pech Rouge, PHIM, PhyMedExp, QualiSud, Recyclage et Risque, SantESiH, SELMET, SENS, SPO, Sys2Diag, TETIS, TransVIHMI, Vassal, VBIC.